jeinselen/VF-BlenderPointArray/README.md

 - `Grounded` aligns the points so that the radius of the bottom points align with the ground (Z = 0)
 - The `Replace "Name"` button dynamically updates to show which mesh will be replaced when clicked
 - The number of points that will be generated using the current settings are displayed in the UI

+Cubic grid generation is the first step when creating volume fields for Unity 3D particle animation effects.
+To learn more, please refer to the [VF Delivery documentation for creating and exporting volume fields.](https://github.com/jeinselenVF/VF-BlenderDelivery#volume-fields)

 <br/><br/>